philipturner/molecular-renderer/Documentation/tests-and-tutorials.md

 # Tests and Tutorials

+Game plan:
+- Host the tutorial Swift files and images in this repo while developing them.
+- Once completed, migrate them to GitHub gists

 ## Upscaling

 Link reference video for users to compare their upscaling quality, and check for regressions.